espressif/arduino-esp32/docs/source/guides/tools_menu.rst

 This function is used to select the core that runs the Arduino core.
 This is only valid if the target SoC has 2 cores.

+When you have some heavy task running, you might want to run this task on a different core then the Arduino tasks.
+For this reason, you have this configuration to select the core.

 Events Run On
 *************

 This function is used to select the core that runs the events.
 This is only valid if the target SoC has 2 cores.

+The same situation on the previous configuration.

 Port
 ****